Author: Craig Neil

 Most venues serve alcohol but if you’re just after a drink you should probably head to Wetherspoons as they stock the largest selection of spirits and you’ll have the option of either grabbing a table or standing at the bar.

-If the ‘spoons doesn’t take your fancy you’ll find a number of other pubs and bars in the immediate area, the pick of the bunch being the iconic The Conan Doyle pub on the Junction of York Place and Cathedral Lane.
+If Wetherspoons doesn’t take your fancy, you’ll find a number of other pubs and bars in the immediate area, the pick of the bunch being the iconic The Conan Doyle pub on the junction of York Place and Cathedral Lane.

 The other main reason to visit the OMNi Centre is to head upstairs to the VUE cinema which is one of the best multi-screen venues in Edinburgh.
-Tickets for Vue movies are amongst the cheapest in the UK and you can pre-book them for as little as a fiver for adults and under three quid for children.
+Tickets for Vue movies are among the cheapest in the UK, and you can pre-book them for as little as five quid for adults and under three quid for children.

 The OMNi also has a superb gymnasium courtesy of Nuffield Health.
 The gym has a wide range of exercise machines, a good-sized swimming pool, sauna and steam rooms, and regular fitness classes for anyone needing a little encouragement during a workout.